'We regret this bike lane,' SF cyclist adds new signs on Valencia St.

-Three months into construction on Valencia Street’s center bikeway, one daily commuter who could no longer stand the lane and its convoluted signs swapped them out with her own take on the controversial bike lane.
+Three months into construction on Valencia Street’s center bikeway, one daily commuter who could no longer stand the controversial bike path and its convoluted signs swapped them out with one’s of her own making.

 At noon Thursday, nine signs appeared on different sections of the bikeway, all covering the construction signs already in place.
 Each sign contained a phrase expressing displeasure: “LOL IDK how you will merge,” one sign reads.